svrooij/dotnet-endpoint-mapper/README.md

 - 📁 **Clean Organization**: Keep endpoints in separate files/classes
 - ⚡ **Zero Runtime Overhead**: All discovery happens at compile time
 - 🎯 **Project-Specific**: Generates unique extension methods per project
+- 📃 **Dto mapping**: In web api projects, it is very common to be able to select which fields you want to return.

 ## Installation